allmaps/allmaps/packages/annotation/README.md

 // Fetch an annotation
 const annotation = await fetch(annoationUrl).then((response) => response.json())

-// Create a warpedMap from the annotation
-// Note: always returns an array const georeferencedMaps = parseAnnotation(annotation) const georeferencedMap = georeferencedMaps[0]
+// Create a georeferencedMap from the annotation const georeferencedMaps = parseAnnotation(annotation) const georeferencedMap = georeferencedMaps[0]